howonlee/mertonon/essays/gantt.md

 ### What are we going to talk about to the external stakeholders?

-Often, Gantt charts are for external stakeholders of some kind, as other budgets are.
+Often, schedules are for external stakeholders of some kind, as other budgets are.
 But they're not actually statements about putative base reality, so sharing partial Mertonon political pictures should be as mollifying.

 ### No, what I'm really here for is to have something to blame my failures on.
 Can Mertonon do this?